shimmercat/mousebox/README.md

     127.0.0.1     www.example.com

 You most likely will need to use non-standard ports to serve your applications, as usual.
-For example, you would need to navigate to https://www.example.com:4043/ when testing your site over https:// .
+For example, you would need to navigate to https://www.example.com:4043/ when testing your site over https:// . *This should work with all web servers*

 An alternative that will make your life a lot simpler  is to use a special developer profile in your browser and configure it to use a SOCKS 5 proxy at address 127.0.0.1:9871.
 [Here is how you do it in